Hajj and UmrahThe Ministry of Health of Saudi Arabia issue their requirements and recommendations for Hajj and Umrah annually

 Desert sand can reach very high temperatures; good quality footwear should be worn to avoid burning the feet.
 Footwear must be removed during times of prayer, to avoid losing them; pilgrims are advised to carry their shoes in a bag.

 During the winter months the weather can be very cold overnight.
 If staying in basic accommodation, pilgrims should ensure they take appropriate bedding with them such as blankets and sleeping bags.

 Food and water advice

 Performing the rituals of Hajj is demanding and involves walking great distances usually in hot weather.
-Pilgrims should ensure that they are physically fit before travelling.
+Pilgrims should ensure that they are physically fit.